kenkensonson/oci-cloudera/development/README.md

 * 1 utility instance
 * 3 worker nodes

+Storage is on block volumes attached to the worker nodes.
+Nodes are all placed in a single availability domain.

 This environment provides a much higher HDFS storage capacity, along with a compute and memory resources for use with a variety of big data workloads.
 This environment is not a good fit for users who want high availability.

 |             | Worker Nodes                                       | Bastion Instance | Utility Instance |